ericbjames/NorthwindETL/README.md

 The data was ingested from the AWS RDS using airbyte to the databricks datalake initially, and then processed using the medallion architecture.

 Bronze Stage:
 The bronze stage involves reading in the raw data from the source and transforming it into a structured format.
 The transformed data is then stored in a Delta table.

-The code for the bronze stage is provided below:
+ A large number of tables were provided from the Northwind ETL database, however only the tables below are chosen to be processed further:
+- products
+- orders
+- orders_details
+- categories

 Silver Stage: